6 NYC Small Bathroom Remodel Ideas That’ll Change Your Life

 White is a beautiful choice for this, as we saw in the gold-flecked Murray Street washroom.
 But white’s not the only luminous neutral out there.
 Try gray, ivory, or beige.
 If you choose different shades in the same family, you can even keep things airy while mixing patterns, like Gallery KBNY did in this pre-war bathroom on the Upper West Side.
 Here, a variety of patterns and tile shapes, all in light gray, add visual interest while remaining cohesive.
 Using a single color or color palette unifies the room, allowing for a little more expansiveness.

 Planning an apartment renovation and looking for the best bathroom design ideas in NYC?
-Contact us to schedule your free consultation.
+Contact us to schedule your consultation.